axckzz/J25-Progamming/arduino/arduino.md

 ## **Problem Solver Variation 2 Explanation:**

-To don't put the number 17 we use an 'if' function.
+To skip the number 17 we use an 'if' function.
 To put a condition.

 ## **Problem Solver Variation 3 Explanation:**